kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 it will simply issue the `/resize` request and let the underlying machinery apply the resize operation in a way that complies with the user's specification.

+#### Partial Updates

+A non-goal for this initial implementation of in-place updates is to support "partial container updates," which refers to sending resize requests only to the container(s) that require them.

+This feature is not in the initial AEP scope due to the way the VPA has worked in the past.
+Note that on the API level, in-place resizes work by submitting patches to the `resize` subresource for *individual containers*.
+Updates through the `Recreate` updateMode are actuated by Pod evictions, and VPA does **not** accounted for individual containers when deciding when to evict.
+This requires a refactor that is not immediately obvious to implement.

+On the flipside, updating all containers of a pod during an in-place resize is not ideal.
+This can potentially cause unnecessary disruption when downsizing containers with limits or updating containers with `.spec.resizePolicy[].restartPolicy: RestartContainer`.

+Moving forward, support for in-place partial updates will be considered as a feature request or future enhancement.

 ### Comparison of `UpdateMode`s

 Today, VPA updater considers the following conditions when deciding if it should apply an update: